-- The VINETIC®-2CPE/-1CPE and SLIC-DC have to be placed as close as possible to each other. - Place decoupling capacitors as close as possible to the supply pin of the TQFP package and associated ground pin. - Place TQFP package and SLIC-DC device in such a way that tracks ACP, ACN, DCP, DCN, IT, ITAC are as short as possible.
+- The VINETIC®-2CPE/-1CPE and SLIC have to be placed as close as possible to each other. - Place decoupling capacitors as close as possible to the supply pin of the device package and associated ground pin. - Place VINETIC[®] and SLIC device in such a way that tracks ACP, ACN, DCP, DCN, IT, ITAC are as short as possible.